Chats Falls: Generating station

 Construction on a run-of-river generating station and dam began in 1929 and was completed in 1932, destroying the falls and creating Lac des Chats reservoir behind the dam.
 The powerhouse is in the middle of the Ottawa River on the Ontario/Quebec border.

 On March 2, 1953, a fire started in the morning, burning for 7 hours and destroying 2 generators and the building's roof.
 The station went completely down when the cables were damaged.
 Two of the eight generating units were brought back into operation the following day and another four units brought on-line the following week.
 In all, $2 million in damage was done.

-The power station has 8 turbines (4 managed by Ontario Power Generation and 4 managed by Hydro-Québec) with a head of 16.16 meter (53 feet), generating a total of 79 MW.
+The power station has 8 turbines (4 managed by Ontario Power Generation and 4 managed by Hydro-Québec) with a head of 16.16 m, generating a total of 192 MW.